.png)

 WHAT IS A MASTER GARDENER VOLUNTEER?

-To become a Master Gardener Volunteer, you must apply to the program and go through an initial interview process.
-What follows is a 15-week intensive training course followed by 75 hours of internship under the tutelage of veteran Master Gardener Volunteers.
-Interns must also complete 10 additional hours of continuing education within 12 months of completing their class.
+To become a Master Gardener Volunteer, you must apply and complete an interview.
+After that, you take a 15-week training course.
+Then you complete 75 hours of hands-on training with experienced Master Gardener Volunteers.
+After finishing the class, interns must also complete 10 hours of continuing education within 12 months.

-To remain a Master Gardener Volunteer in Okaloosa County, you must complete 35 volunteer hours and 10 continued education hours during the calendar year
+To stay a Master Gardener Volunteer in Okaloosa County, you must complete 35 volunteer hours and 10 hours of continuing education each year.

 -